 2) 97% of North American office workers worked from home >1 day/week during the pandemic (88% globally); 67% had not worked remotely on a regular basis before COVID-19 (69% globally).

 3) People feel they perform equally well at home as they do in the office (70% are satisfied in both places) in both solo and group work, but they are more satisfied collaborating in person.

-4) 72% say they have the resources they need to be successful at home.
-People are most successful when they have the tools, skills, and resources they need and they have a good place to work at home.
+4) 78% North American office workers say they have the resources they need to be successful at home (72% globally).
+They are most successful when they have the tools, skills, and resources they need and they have a good place to work at home.

-5) Managers are just as satisfied with work performance as employees, but remote management and collaboration skills could use some improvement.
+5) Managers are just as satisfied with work performance as employees (70% report the same or better results), but remote management and collaboration skills should be a focus for improvement.

 This groundbreaking survey was made possible by an unprecedented collaboration of individuals and industry associations with leadership from Workplace Evolutionaries (WE), a community within the International Facilities Management Association.
 WE is “changing the world one workplace at a time.”

 Other data from Global Workplace Analytics’ research

 Over half of U.S. employees (56%; 75 million workers) hold jobs and have responsibilities that could be performed, at least in part, from home.
 Read more about how we arrived at that number here.

 Historically, more than 80% of employees said they would work from home (WFH) if they could yet less than 4% of employees actually did half-time or more before the pandemic [Global Workplace Analytics special analysis of American Community Survey].

 While almost 70% of employers said they offered the option to work from home to some of their employees [Society for Human Resource Management], only 7% offer it to all or most [Bureau of Labor Statistics].
 That is, until the pandemic.